LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-relevant-knowledgebase.md

 | [Spatialite](https://www.gaia-gis.it/fossil/libspatialite/index)| current | Geospatial GIS extension to SQLite, similar to PostGIS |
 | [Gigimushroom's Database Backend Engine](https://github.com/gigimushroom/DatabaseBackendEngine)|2019| A good example of an alternative BTree storage engine implemented using SQLite's Virtual Table Interface.
 This approach is not what LumoSQL has chosen for many reasons, but this code demonstrates virtual tables can work, and also that storage engines implemented at virtual tables can be ported to be LumoSQL backends.|

-# List of On-disk File Format-related Knowledge
+# List of On-disk SQLite Format-related Knowledge

 The on-disk file format is important to many SQLite use cases, and introspection tools are both important and rare.
 Other K-V stores also have third-party on-disk introspection tools.
 There are advantages to having investigative tools that do not use the original/canonical source code to read and write these databases.
 The SQLite file format is promoted as being a stable, backwards-compatible transport (recommend by the Library of Congress as an archive format) but it also has significant drawbacks as discussed elsewhere in the LumoSQL documentation.